micro-os-plus/sifive-templates-xpack/README.md

 ## Command line usage

-The package includes an experimental tool `xpm-init-sifive-coreplex-project` that can be used in command line environments to create projects.
+The package includes an experimental tool `xpm-init-sifive-project` that can be used in command line environments to create projects.

 The tool should be started in an empty folder, where the project will be generated.